 Two-Week Training Grant

-The ESRS two-week training grant enables members of the ESRS in the early stages of their careers in sleep research or sleep medicine to visit a host institution in a European country other than their own to learn a skill or procedure not available at their home institution.
-The training should benefit the home institution when the successful applicant returns there.
+The ESRS two-week training grant enables members of the ESRS in the early stages of their careers, who pursue a career in sleep research or sleep medicine to visit a host institution in a European country other than their own to learn a skill or procedure not available at their home institution.
+The training should benefit the home institution when the applicant returns there.

 A maximum amount of 1.400 EUR will be awarded.